 Guest blog: Top tax tips for Airbnb rentals

-If you are a host it is really important that you understand the tax consequences of your short term rental in order to stay tax compliant whilst at the same time being able to identify opportunities to maximise your return.
+If you are a host it is really important that you understand the tax consequences of your short-term rental in order to stay tax compliant while at the same time being able to identify opportunities to maximise your return.

 Some key points to note are: